derekburgess/jaws/docs/storage/repositories.md

 portable experiment bundles remain a Milestone 5 responsibility and must be able to rebuild this graph index.

+## FindingRepository

+`FindingRepository` is an optional graph-discovery index over canonical ranked findings.
+`publish` accepts one complete `FindingIndexBatch` bound to a run ID and exact artifact checksum.
+Each minimal row contains only finding, run, and entity IDs, rank, finite score, score direction, and tri-state outlier status.
+Explanations, contributions, feature values, evidence pointers, labels, metrics, and complete results are never copied into the graph.

+The target run must exist, be `succeeded`, and expose the same finalized artifact checksum.
+The batch requires unique finding and entity IDs plus contiguous one-based ranks.
+Its canonical digest and count are stored on the run in the same transaction as all finding nodes.
+An identical retry returns without writing; a changed retry, cross-run finding ID, or concurrent publication conflict leaves the previous index unchanged.
+Empty rankings are published and locked explicitly rather than remaining indistinguishable from unpublished runs.

+The in-memory and Neo4j implementations share behavior for preconditions, idempotence, conflicts, atomic duplicate rollback, run-ordered reads, and entity lookup.
+Neo4j relates each `JAWS_FINDING_INDEX` node to exactly one `JAWS_EXPERIMENT_RUN` through `IN_RUN`.
+The index remains disposable and reconstructable from canonical Milestone 5 artifacts.

 ## Retention service

 `RetentionPolicy` declares independent rules for raw packets, capture metadata, profile